OpenEvalProject/evals/manuscripts/elife-72863/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/72863/elife-72863-fig11-v2.jpg)

-**Figure 11.:** Escherichia coli Δ6ldt.Bacteria were grown in the presence of aztreonam, mecillinam, or in the absence of drug.
+**Figure 11.:** Bacteria were grown in the presence of aztreonam, mecillinam, or in the absence of drug.
 Curves are obtained by linear regression.
 ADRNS were deduced from the relative abundance of new→old and new→new dimers appearing in Figure 8.
 Please note that the ADRNS was the highest for growth in the presence of mecillinam (this figure) in spite of the fact that the overall rate of replacement of old stems by new stems was the lowest for this growth condition, as evidenced by the slow rise of both the new→old and new→new dimers (Figure 8).
 This apparent discrepancy is accounted for by the fact that the ADRNS is a ratio solely based on neo-synthesized dimers.

 In the absence of β-lactam, E. coli M1.5 relied both on the D,D-transpeptidase activity of PBPs and the LDT activity of YcbB for peptidoglycan cross-linking, leading to a high peptidoglycan content in both 4→3 (56%) and 3→3 (44%) cross-linked dimers (Supplementary file 1a).
 The proportions of dimers containing two newly synthesized stems (new→new) or one newly synthesized and one existing stem (new→old) were similar for the two types of cross-links (Figure 7).
 Thus, the D,D-transpeptidase activity of PBPs and the LDT activity of YcbB were involved in similar modes of insertion of new strands into the existing peptidoglycan of strain M1.5.
 The ADRNS values were in the order of 0.17 and 0.22 for 4 → 3 and 3 → 3 cross-links, respectively.
 These values indicate that the neo-synthesized glycan strands were predominantly but not exclusively cross-linked to the existing peptidoglycan for both types of transpeptidation reactions.
 Peptidoglycan polymerization might involve single-strand insertion into the side wall and insertion of multiple strands into the septum, as discussed above for strain Δ6ldt.
 The striking similarities between dimers generated by PBPs and YcbB raise the possibility that the mode of insertion of new subunits is not determined by the transpeptidases but by other components of the peptidoglycan polymerization complexes, such as the scaffolding proteins.